emmastrand/EmmaStrand_Notebook/_posts/2022-01-24-KBay-Bleached-Pairs-16S-Analysis-Mothur.md

 See [A. Huffmyer notebook post](https://github.com/AHuffmyer/ASH_Putnam_Lab_Notebook/blob/master/_posts/2022-01-12-16S-Analysis-in-Mothr-Part-1.md) for description of what each file is.

 Summary of the sequences from the `output_script_contigs` file.
-These values are total sequences are much lower than they should be. **This is a problem!!**
+These values are total sequences are much lower than they should be. **This is a problem!!** Compare # of sequences to Kevin and Ariana's output.

 ```
 Start   End     NBases  Ambigs  Polymer NumSeqs
 Minimum:        1	44	44	0	3	1
 2.5%-tile:	1	292     292     0	4	1830
 25%-tile:	1	292     292     0	4	18300
 Median:         1	292     292     0	4	36600
 75%-tile:	1	301     301     0	5	54900